A web browser sends a request to a web server. The request goes to port1 number 80 on the serving computer. A request looks like this:

 It is possible to specify this encoding by setting

-the enctype attribute of the HTML form element to the
+of the HTML form element to the value

 <form action='http://www.lemoda.net/games/figlet/figlet.cgi'